rails/rails/guides/source/action_mailer_basics.md

     ```

 NOTE: If you specify an encoding, Mail will assume that your content is already
-encoded and not try to Base64 encode it.
+encoded and will not try to Base64 encode it.

 #### Making Inline Attachments

-Action Mailer 3.0 makes inline attachments, which involved a lot of hacking in pre 3.0 versions, much simpler and trivial as they should be.
+Action Mailer enables inline attachments.

-* First, to tell Mail to turn an attachment into an inline attachment, you just call `#inline` on the attachments method within your Mailer:
+* First, to create an inline attachment, call `#inline` on the attachments method within your Mailer:

     ```ruby
     def welcome